-Planning your trip to Rome and want to know the best restaurants?
-This list features Rome’s best restaurants at every price point.
+Planning your trip to Rome and want to know the best places to eat?
+This list features the best restaurants in Rome at every price point.

 Best Restaurants in Rome

-People say that “Rome wasn’t built in a day” and, the same can be said for the best Roman restaurants.
-All the best spots to enjoy a good carbonara plate have one thing in common: they have been active for decades and they still jealously preserve all the recipes from their ancestors.
-Also, they constantly put their history on your plate so that you can enjoy, other than a simple pasta plate, a real culinary experience made with simple ingredients and deep feelings with every bite of pasta.
+People say that “Rome wasn’t built in a day” and, the same can be said for the top Roman restaurants.
+All the best spots to enjoy a good carbonara dish have one thing in common: they have been active for decades.
+Handed down from generation to generation, they keep their recipes close to their chests.
+But they infuse this history into every dish so that you can enjoy a real culinary experience made with simple ingredients and deep feelings with every bite of pasta.

 € | Pizza Take Away | Kids